Steroid Alternatives for Ulcerative Colitis

 Stool tests indicated extreme inflammation, gastrointestinal bleeding, and a depleted microbiome.

-After just a few days on Helleborus niger 2X, the transformation was remarkable.
+After just a few days on Helleborus niger 2X, the effect was significant.
 The patient reported:

 Normal, daily bowel movements